manuel-di-iorio/promisify-es6/README.md

  });
 ```

-A promisifed function is still callable with the callback style:
+A promisified function is still callable with the callback style:

 ```javascript
 readFile("test.js", function(err, content) { //etc...